NodleCode/rollup/README.md

 ![Banner](https://github.com/NodleCode/rollup/assets/10683430/b50803ff-41d1-4faa-99eb-72c9eeaf3194)

 # Development setup
-> We recommend you run within the provided [devcontainer](https://code.visualstudio.com/remote/advancedcontainers/overview) to ensure you have all the necessary tooling installed such `graph`, `zksync-cli`, and `forge`.
+> We recommend you run within the provided [devcontainer](https://code.visualstudio.com/remote/advancedcontainers/overview) to ensure you have all the necessary tooling installed such `zksync-cli`, and `forge`.

+For subquery utilization refer to [Nodle-zksync-subquery](/subquery/README.md)

 ## Repo organization
 - `./` contains foundry contracts for Nodle and Click on ZkSync: